jules2689/trudeau/docs/2020-04-21/post_news.md

 Ok.
 Thank you both very much.
 So succinct.
-I should make you do that all the time.[laughter]Vassy kapelos and david Cochrane.$350 million that Vassy talked about there does not include the option for charities for wage subsidies.
+I should make you do that all the time.
+[laughter]Vassy kapelos and david Cochrane.
+$350 million that Vassy talked about there does not include the option for charities for wage subsidies.
 While their ask was substantive at $10 billion, they get $350 million to help them and they can also start using the wage subsidy, which we'll get more details about at noon eastern at the next federal briefing coming up and we'll bring you up to date on any new information we have about the shooting rampage in Nova Scotia which has killed as many as 20 people now.
 We are not necessarily expecting to get a briefing from the local RCMP today.
 But we will get some details probably via press release in terms of how their investigation over those 16 different crime scenes is going and we'll talk about that at the top of the clock as well and bring you all details in terms of the stories that we're learning about the people that were killed over the course of weekend in Nova Scotia as that community and that whole province continues to strugle with that during the time of the pandemic.
 Also incountried ble challenging for them on so many fronts.
 Ok.
-I think I'm going to wrap it up.
+K think I'm going to wrap it up.
 We'll hear shortly from our federal cabinet ministers who will give us a short briefing more about the wage subsidy that opens up on Monday and a public health update to give us a sense of how we're doing in fighting the pandemic.
 Some encouraging signs.
 But we still have to keep doing what we're doing.
 The sky is looking better in ottawa.
-We'll be right back on cbc news network after this.[please stand by] they said yesterday one of the reasons that the death toll, thenumber of casualties and fatalities is going up is because officers are only now getting access to a few of the numerous sites across the province. and so they will be combing through the that the application process will open up in a week's time.
+We'll be right back on cbc news network after this.
+[please stand by] they said yesterday one of the reasons that the death toll, thenumber of casualties and fatalities is going up is because officers are only now getting access to a few of the numerous sites across the province. and so they will be combing through the that the application process will open up in a week's time.
 That is significant to business owners.
 There has been some information provided to a committee on the length of time.
 Your producer helped us with that.
 The time to get money into the pockets of business owners.
-That is something we'll be looking for more details on fromminister duclos.
+That is something we'll be looking for more details on fromminister Duclos.
 I think the time line, the issueof time for employers is huge. a lot of them have struggled to keep employees on the payroll.
 I'm speaking specifically of businesses, for example, small businesses, but also the huge companies.